hloop132/readme-generator/README.md

 none

 ### Credits
-megan and isaac for their help
+megan and isaac for all their help

 ### Test
 none